drblain/bright-adjust/README.md

 ## 💳 license

-This project uses the GNU GPL v3 license.
+This project uses the MIT software license.